telerik/winforms-docs/richtexteditor/features/hyperlink.md

 # Hyperlink

-Now the following functionality is supported in the __RadRichTextEditor__
+The following functionality is supported in the __RadRichTextEditor__:

 * having a hyperlink span several paragraphs;